Vinypin/codingTasks/README.md

 ## 🙏 Credits

-This project was created by [Vinicyus Da Silva].
-If you have any questions or feedback, please feel free to reach out via (https://www.linkedin.com/in/vinicyus-da-silva-b11344247/).
+This project was created by Vinicyus Da Silva.
+If you have any questions or feedback, please feel free to reach out via https://www.linkedin.com/in/vinicyus-da-silva-b11344247/.